 You can also try beets in savory dishes like this delicious lemon beet hummus, which is also on this site.

 Cucumber juice is a good digestion partner because it is a mild diuretic and helps flush out toxins and bad bacteria.

 Juiced ginger also helps ease stomach discomfort; it reduces nausea.
 This fantastic root also helps boost our immune system and fight any exogenous bacteria helping our digestive enzymes and juices re-establish good digestion.

 This vinegar is also an excellent option for upset stomachs, and it contains acetic acid, which has been shown to help with nausea.
 Apple cider vinegar is great for an upset stomach because it alkalizes the body and restores pH balance.
 It also kills harmful bacteria, supports gut health, and aids in digestion.

 If you're feeling nauseous, try drinking a cup of water with two teaspoons of apple cider vinegar mixed in - the alkaline properties will calm an agitated stomach.

 Together, these ingredients make the perfect juice for stomachache.
-If you are still experiencing discomfort after drinking this juice, it might be a good idea to speak with a healthcare professional.
+If you are still experiencing discomfort after drinking this juice, speaking with a healthcare professional might be a good idea.

 Juice half a lemon in warm water on an empty stomach to improve gut health.